One of the worst feelings in the world.

 A great book to read on this topic is Boundaries by Dr. Henry Cloud & Dr. John Townsend.

 It isn’t always best to confront an offender.
+Sometimes, God is trying to teach our own self a powerful lesson.

 I chose not to confront the offenders because I never felt a peace about doing so.
 I instead chose to trust God completely in the situation and entrusted the details to Him.